telekom/gateway-kong-fork/PLUGINS.md

 # Stargate and Kong plugins
-In this document we will talk about the Kong gateway plugins and how the Tardis Stargate uses them to provide its features.
+In this document we will talk about the Kong gateway plugins and how Stargate uses them to provide its features.

-Last updated on 2023-10-28.
+Last updated on 2023-11-03.

 ## Contents
 - What are Kong plugins and why do we use them